 Click image to to view flyer.

-Family-to-Family is a free, 8-session educational program for family, significant others and friends of people with mental health conditions.
-It is a designated evidenced-based program.
+NAMI Family-to-Family is a free, 8-session educational program for family, significant others and friends of people with mental health conditions.
+It is a designated evidence-based program.
 This means that research shows that the program significantly improves the coping and problem-solving abilities of the people closest to a person with a mental health condition.

 NAMI Family-to-Family is taught by NAMI-trained family members who have been there, and includes presentations, discussions and interactive exercises.